-2. Fill a bucket, sink (if the dog is small enough), or a tub with enough lukewarm water to completely cover the dog's paw pads.
+2. Fill a bucket, sink (if the dog is small enough), or a tub with enough lukewarm water to cover the dog's paw pads completely.

 3. Add in povidone-iodine until the mixture becomes the color of sweet tea (or as shown below).
 If it's too light, add more, and if it's too dark, add more water.

 4. Place the dog's paws in the solution for 2-5 minutes.
-This is a great time for some really yummy treats!
+This is an excellent time for some yummy treats!

 5. You don't have to do anything special except make sure that all paw pads are covered.

-6. Once the 2-5 minutes are over, towel dry the paws.
+6. Once the 2-5 minutes are over, rinse and towel dry the paws.

 If your dog won't stand still in a tub or sink, here are some other methods you can try.

-If your dog allows for the small bowl, you can drench a towel in water and pour a bit of povidone-iodine on it and hold the paw in the cloth for a few minutes.
+If your dog allows for the small bowl, you can drench a towel in water, pour a bit of povidone-iodine on it, and hold the paw in the cloth for a few minutes.

-Paw soaks are super easy and super effective and are great for yeasty dogs, allergy dogs, and just for an overall healthier dog.
-Thanks for stopping by & Always Keep Exploring!
+Paw soaks are super easy and effective and great for yeasty dogs, allergy dogs, and just for an overall healthier dog.
+I hope you learned something new today & Always Keep Exploring!